Outlook Mail (Office 365) Connector for C#

 Limitations of using a full connection string

-Despite using a full ODBC connection string may be very convenient it comes with a limitation: it's length is limited to 1024 symbols.
+Despite using a full ODBC connection string may be very convenient it comes with a limitation: it's length is limited to 1024 symbols (or sometimes more).
 It usually happens when API provider generates a very long Refresh Token when OAuth is at play.
-If it happens you use such API, you may get this error:
+If you are using such a long ODBC connection string, you may get this error:

 "Connection string exceeds maximum allowed length of 1024"

-But there is a solution to this by storing the Refresh Token in a file instead of directly in ODBC connection string.
-Follow the steps below to achieve this.
+But there is a solution to this by storing the full connection string in a file.
+Follow the steps below to achieve this:

-1. Open your ODBC data source
+1. Open your ODBC data source.

-6. Our troubles are over, now you should be able to execute the script with no problems.
+6. Our troubles are over!
+Now you should be able to use this connection string in C# with no problems.

 Advanced topics